AdobeDocs/federated-audience-composition.en/help/connections/destinations.md

     ![](assets/destination-new.png)

+1. Enter a name for the new connection and select the **[!UICONTROL Connection Type]** from the following options:

+    * Amazon Redshift
+    * Azure Synapse Analytics
+    * Google Big Query
+    * Snowflake
+    * Vertica Analytics
+    * Databricks

-1. Provide a name for the new connection and choose the **[!UICONTROL Connection type]** to use and the **[!UICONTROL Federated database]** you want to connect to and click **[!UICONTROL Next]**.
+1. Select the **[!UICONTROL Federated database]** you want to connect to and click **[!UICONTROL Next]**.

     ![](assets/destination-configure.png)

-    The **[!UICONTROL Alerts]** section allows you to enable alerts to receive notifications on the status of the dataflow to your destination.
+1. In the **[!UICONTROL Alerts]** section, you can enable alerts to receive notifications on the status of the dataflow to your destination.

     For more information on alerts, see the Adobe Experience Platform documentation about [subscribing to destinations alerts using the UI](https://experienceleague.adobe.com/en/docs/experience-platform/destinations/ui/alerts){target="_blank"}

 1. The **[!UICONTROL Governance policy & enforcement actions]** step, you can define your data governance policies and ensure that the data used is compliant when audiences are sent and active.